rntaquino/Token-Creation-Project/README.md

 Next, just hover your pointer over the icon below and click "Deploy and run transactions".

-In here, you are free to experiment with the number of tokens minted and burned.
+Here, you are free to experiment with the number of tokens minted and burned.
 For starters, click the yellow button named "Deploy" which should officially create the token that is ready to be minted and burned.

 Under, the deployed contracts tab, click the following buttons to view the token name and abbreviation, and of course, the total supply that you currently have.